Windjammer (1937 film): Cast

 Al Baffert, John Bagni, Jack Cheatham, Kernan Cripps, Lester Dorr, Jerry Frank, Al Herman, Warren Jackson, House Peters Jr., Marin Sais, Ted Stanhope and Florence Wix appear uncredited.

 Release

 The film was released on August 6, 1937 in the United States.

+Critical reception

+Harrison's Reports described the film as, "Just a fair program action-melodrama, less exciting than the usual George O'Brien pictures.
+The first half is slow; it is in the closing scenes where some thrills are concentrated."